 Dr. Richard Walton has been providing services to children and adolescents in the Tulsa area since 1981.
 In 1994 he became a partner in Family Resource Group of Eastern Oklahoma, Inc., a group of psychotherapists providing services to children and adults.
 Recognizing the need for an increase in the number and scope of psychological services available to children, adolescents and their families, he founded the Tulsa Center for Child Psychology, PLLC in 2007.

-Our current staff includes Clinical Child Psychologists Dr. Richard Walton, Dr. Sarah Jones, and Dr. Tara Pyle, as well as Child Therapist Laura Moore, LPC.
-Also on our staff are three pre-doctoral psychology interns: Janell Crow, MA, Sara Hills, MS and Tiffany Wierzbicki, MS. Sandy Howard serves as our Community Liaison and Internship Coordinator, Robin Mickle is our Office Manager, and Kelsey Robertson and Sarah Conroy are our scheduling specialists.
-Meet our Team.
+Our current staff includes Clinical Child Psychologists Dr. Richard Walton, Dr. Sarah Jones, and Dr. Tara Pyle.
+Also on our staff are three pre-doctoral psychology interns: Carly Beckett, MA, Larissa Miller, MA and Kara Rudisill, MS. Janell Crow, MA is continuing to work at TCCP in the roll of Psych Tech.
+Sandy Howard serves as our Community Liaison and Internship Coordinator, Robin Mickle is our Office Manager, and Kelsey Robertson and Sarah Conroy are our scheduling specialists.

 Also, in an effort to provide a full range of services in one location, we are affiliated with Therapy 4 Kids, which offers occupational, physical and speech-language therapy services.
 You can learn more about their services at http://www.therapy4kidsinc.com.
 Therapy 4 Kids' office is located across the hall from TCCP.